Chalet looks great? Tick

 If you want to make a strong first impression, then look no further.
 Pol Roger created their Prestige Cuvẻe in homage to Sir Winston Churchill.
 This robust champagne will be sure to warm the cockles and get the party started.

 Composed exclusively of grapes sourced from Grand Crus Pinot Noir and Chardonnay vineyards which were already under vine during Churchill’s lifetime, this is a fizz to get the banter flowing nice and early.
+Bottoms up!

-Did I hear you say lunch?
+Did someone say lunch?

 Denis Race Chablis 1er Cru ‘Montmains’ 2014